Key Capabilities

 /invite @Duvoin the channel. - Verify the Slack Workspace connection is active on the Connections page.

-- Check that the assignment has a published build — draft-only assignments cannot be triggered.
+- Check that the agent has a published build — draft-only agents cannot be triggered.

 - If a keyword filter is set, confirm the test message contains the exact keyword (case-insensitive match).

-Every message starts a Job but most should not
+Every message starts a Run but most should not

-- Add a keyword filter to the trigger so only relevant messages start a Job.
+- Add a keyword filter to the trigger so only relevant messages start a Run.

-- Alternatively, keep the trigger broad and add a filter step to the SOP: “If the message does not match [criteria], stop processing.”
+- Alternatively, keep the trigger broad and add a filter step to the AOP: “If the message does not match [criteria], stop processing.”

-The SOP cannot read the channel history for a digest
+The AOP cannot read the channel history for a digest

 - The Slack connection (not Slack Workspace) is required for reading channel history.
 Confirm it is enabled under Connections and authorized.

-- Confirm the assignment has permission to read the target channel.
+- Confirm the agent has permission to read the target channel.
 Re-authorize the Slack connection if needed.

 Reaction trigger fires for the wrong emoji